Mon, December 20th 2021

 ProtonDx CEO, Professor Pantelis Georgiou has won an award for his inspirational work from his colleagues in the Department of Electrical and Electronic Engineering, Imperial College London.

 Twice a year the Department of Electrical and Electronic Engineering makes a series of awards to students and staff to celebrate their contribution to the work of the department.
 The award for inspiration is one of five that also includes awards for: teamwork, supporting colleagues, rising star, and community.
 ProtonDx CEO, Professor Pantelis Georgiou, has been given the award for the inspiration that he has given to others throughout the year.

-The citation says, "Professor Georgiou's work has been inspiring us for years, but the past year has been a great one to remember.
-We need academics at Imperial who will lead on positions that combine the elements of academic integrity, passion and ethos but also of the emotional intelligence and generosity that he has.
+"Professor Georgiou's work has been inspiring us for years, but the past year has been a great one to remember.
+We need academics at Imperial who will lead on positions that combine the elements of academic integrity, passion and ethos but also of the emotional intelligence and generosity that he has."

 “We have learned a lot just by being around him, and very much hope that the wider academic community of the College sees what a star quality academic, researcher, entrepreneur, engineer and human being he is.”